ahmaddioxide/Save_Bilby/README.md

 # save_the_bilby_fund

-Flutter App to Save bilby from extinction
+Flutter for the categorization of field camera images to spread awareness and monitor predator activities to save Bilby from extinction

 ## Getting Started